-Are you thinking about joining a dynasty fantasy football league for the first time in 2022?
+Are you thinking about joining a dynasty fantasy football league for the first time in 2024?
 Dynasty leagues kick off with the initial startup draft.
 This draft is immensely important, and there are a few different ways you can attack it.
-Let’s discuss the different types of startup draft strategies and how each impacts your ability to be a successful dynasty manager.
+Let’s discuss the different startup draft strategies and how each impacts your ability to be a successful dynasty manager.

 Punting Year 1

 One of the benefits (or drawbacks, depending on your perspective) of dynasty leagues is the nature of the format prevents fantasy managers from contending for a championship every year.

 The best teams may be able to contend for several years in a row.
 But eventually, everyone has to rebuild (and if not, then your league probably folds because people will get sick of the same team winning every year).